alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/names.md

 * difficult if you need to parse out things like last name
 * can't use formal contractions in correspondence (like 'Mr. Smith')
-* may be difficult to integrate this apporach with legacy back-end systems
+* may be difficult to integrate this approach with legacy back-end systems

 ---